 For example, one of our software clients experienced a 30% increase in their close rate thanks to positive online reviews on platforms like Capterra and G2, as well as traditional business and local networks such as Google My Business and Trustpilot.
 Many new clients mentioned these favorable reviews as a key factor in choosing their technology over competitors.

-Same, eCommerce client saw over a 25% boost in shopping cart sales and reduced abandonment rates following improved reviews and getting rid of fake ones on shopping networks and review aggregator sites.
+Same, our eCommerce client saw over a 25% boost in shopping cart sales and reduced abandonment rates following improved reviews and getting rid of fake ones on shopping networks and review aggregator sites.

 Many businesses find managing and replying to online reviews across various networks time consuming.
 However, the data above shows that in today’s world maintaining a good online reputation and combating fake and unjust reviews should be a top priority for any business.

-Mechanics of Negative Review Scams
+How Negative Review Scams Work

 Motivations Behind Fake Negative Reviews and Scams